sdcondon/SCFirstOrderLogic/src/SCFirstOrderLogic.Documentation/wwwroot/md/roadmap.md

 * Probably move the SkolemFunctionSymbol and StandardisedVariableSymbol classes up out of the `SentenceManipulation` namespace.
 Really the only reason that they're here is that I originally had all the CNF stuff in SentenceManipulation.
 Now that the CNF types are in the root namespace, there's really no reason for these not to be as well.
+* May rename/otherwise break the SentenceManipulation.CNFExaminer class - it irks me somewhat..

 On the back-burner, for later consideration: